 Freestanding punching bags use a reservoir as a counterweight to simulate the resistance and swing of a hanging bag.
 Theoretically, you could fill the reservoir with any substance heavier than air.
 In practice, most users choose to fill it with rock, sand or water.
 Each material has advantages and disadvantages.

 A freestanding punching bag consists of a cylindrical foam pad that wraps around a hollow plastic stem.
-The base of that stem is a wider plastic reservoir.
+The base of that stem is a plastic reservoir that's wider than the bag itself.
 When that reservoir is filled, it provides enough weight to keep the bag in place when struck.
 Models have a screw cap on or near the top for adding or removing material to provide that weight.

-The original intent for freestanding punching bags was to fill the reservoir with water -- which is still a common method.
-Water's biggest advantage over other options is convenience.
+The original intent for freestanding punching bags was to fill the reservoir with water — which is still a common method.
+Water's biggest advantage over other options is its convenience.
 It's easy to pour in or out, and you have a source right there at your gym.
-However, water tends to leak out of the screw cap when the bag is knocked over and forms condensation during cold or humid weather.
+However, water tends to leak out of the screw cap when the bag is knocked over, and also forms condensation during cold or humid weather.

 Rocks are large enough that they won't leak through the screw cap — or even through cracks in an older bag.
 They also make a pleasant noise when the bag rattles after a particularly effective punch or kick.
 However, rocks can be harder to load into or out of the reservoir because they don't flow as well as water does.
 Using pea gravel instead of irregular stones can help minimize that disadvantage.